Anjan Chowdhury: Music

 He has organized an international folk music platform called "Dhaka International Folk Fest" since 2015 and “Magic Bauliana”, a talent show aimed at finding new talents in folk music.

 Women empowerment

 He is a member of the WINGs (women in need group) advisory board.
-In cooperation with The Government of The Netherlands and SNV Netherlands Development Organisation, he had helped female RMG workers in Bangladesh to ensure their sexual and reproductive health and rights (SRHR).
+In cooperation with the Dutch Government and SNV Netherlands Development Organisation, he had helped female RMG workers in Bangladesh to ensure their sexual and reproductive health and rights (SRHR).
 He is a current member of American Embassy Employees’ Association, Dhaka.

 Food industry

 To promote Bangladeshi cuisine and give local cooks a head-start in the food industry, he has initiated reality show “Shera Radhuni” which highlights the rich history and techniques of Bangladeshi recipes.

 Dhaka International Folk Fest

-Dhaka International Folk Fest is a musical genius celebration where numerous folk artists from home and abroad perform on a single stage.
+Dhaka International Folk Fest is a music celebration where numerous folk artists from home and abroad perform on a single stage.
 It is a popular three-day folk music celebration.
-This show is on a journey to globally promote folk music and to introduce the world of folk music to the Bangladeshi people.
+This show is on a journey to promote folk music globally and to introduce the world of folk music to the Bangladeshi people.